David F. Swensen: Salomon Brothers

 Following his academic interest in valuation of corporate bonds, Swensen joined Salomon Brothers in 1980.
-This career move was suggested by a Salomon Brothers investment banker and Yale alumni, Gene Dattel, who was deeply impressed by Swensen.
+This career move was suggested by a Salomon Brothers investment banker and Yale alumnus, Gene Dattel, who was deeply impressed by Swensen.
 In 1981 Swensen worked as an associate in corporate finance for Salomon Brothers to structure the world's first currency swap agreement, a deal between IBM and the World Bank which allowed IBM to hedge their exposure to Swiss francs and German marks and the World Bank to make loans in those currencies more efficiently.